FourteenBrush/Classreader/README.md

 ## Building yourself

-- Make sure you have the Odin compiler installed (instructions on how to do some can be found [here](https://odin-lang.org/docs/install/))
+- Make sure you have the Odin compiler installed (instructions on how to do so can be found [here](https://odin-lang.org/docs/install/))

 - Run the following command:
 ```
-odin build --out=classreader.exe src
+odin build src --out=classreader.exe
 ```